helloanh/devbootcamp/data_structures_notes/list_as_abstract_data_type.md

 Usually when an array is full, we copy the old elements into the new array with **double** the MAXSIZE.

 #### What is the cost of all of these operations in a dynamic list?
-    1. Access - read/write element at an index takes *constant* time
+  1. Access - read/write element at aindex takes *constant* time
-        + O(1)
+    + O(1
   2. Insert at the end of the list
-        + also constant time
+    + also constant tim
   3. Insert at a particular position
-        + O(n), time will be proportional to the length of the list
+    + O(n), time will be proportional tthe length of the lis

-    4. Remove - O(n)
+  4. Remove - O(n
   5. Add - or insert an element at the end when the array is full
     + O(1) if list is not full
     + O(n) if the list if full

 #### Pros and Cons of List
 good: